mohankrishna12/MCIS-6183-Data-Mining-Group-Project/README.md

 | Team Member | Roles and skills | Contributions |
 | ----------- | ---------------- | ------------- |
 | Uchendu Korieocha | I developed the Project proposal and i would be writing the C# codes. i'm proficient in Microsoft C# programming language,i"ve strong analytical skills,i can work as a team in an organized way.all these i would bring to the successful completion of the project. | After successful meetings with my team members, we agreed to develop an application to predict success or failure of a movie using data mining. this stage of the project is a successful compiled proposal to explain what the project is all about. |
-|Tribikya Thapa | I deveolop the SQL queries.
+|Tribikya Thapa | I create the database to best suite the application for the project.
+I deveolop the SQL queries.
 The majority of my task is ETL (extract, transform, and load) data from a source to destination.
 In this project the source data were in xlsx file and the destination database is in SSMS(SQL Server MAnagement Studio) When I get the data extracted from the source I transfer it according to the project need and populate it to all the different tables that we have in our database.

 # DELIVERABLES AND CHECKPOINTS
 | Checkpoint Date | Expected Deliverable | Responsible Team Member(s) | Checkpoints Results |